 Thank you to our incredible staff and contractors for their supports to our children and adults over the past several months.
 A true example of dedication, compassion and resilience.

 EARLY INTERVENTION UPDATE: Parents are offered the services according to their child’s Individualized Family Service Plan by teleintervention.
 Early Intervention team members are providing support and strategies to each family via a convenient platform.
 Families that prefer not to participate in teleintervention services are on hold until face to face service is allowed.

 As we work closely with our government entities regarding the ever changing information regarding COVID-19, we ask that you please check our Facebook page and website (barcprograms.org) frequently for the most up to date information regarding our services.
 We appreciate your patience as we navigate this rapidly changing situation.

 We are people with disabilities and the members, parents, and staff who support them…We are guided by a volunteer board of directors.

 We were founded in 1951 by parents of children with developmental delays.
 These parents sought growth and achievement opportunities for their children.
 Today we serve over 700 individuals from birth through retirement.

 Early Intervention Programs

-We help infants and preschool children develop a variety of skills through our Early Intervention Program.
+We help infants and toddlers develop a variety of skills through our Early Intervention Program.
 The family is central in planning supports for their child.

 We support individuals in their homes through our Residential Program.
 The supports we provide are as varied as the dreams of the people we serve.